Bogota High School

-Bogota High School (formally known as Bogota Jr./Sr. High School) is a comprehensive public high school that serves students in seventh through twelfth grade from Bogota, in Bergen County, New Jersey, United States, operating as the lone secondary school of the Bogota Public Schools.
+Bogota High School (formally known as Bogota Jr./Sr. High School) is a comprehensive public high school that serves students in eighth through twelfth grade from Bogota, in Bergen County, in the U.S. state of New Jersey, operating as the lone secondary school of the Bogota Public Schools.

-As of the 2021–22 school year, the school had an enrollment of 446 students and 36.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.2:1.
-There were 132 students (29.6% of enrollment) eligible for free lunch and 37 (8.3% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 469 students and 38.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.2:1.
+There were 175 students (37.3% of enrollment) eligible for free lunch and 81 (17.3% of students) eligible for reduced-cost lunch.

 History

 Students from Maywood began attending Hackensack High School in September 1966, after the Maywood Public Schools ended a longstanding sending relationship under which students had attended Bogota High School.

 Awards, recognition and rankings

-The school was the 200th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
+The school was the 200th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools," using a new ranking methodology.
 The school had been ranked 259th in the state of 328 schools in 2012, after being ranked 151st in 2010 out of 322 schools listed.
 The magazine ranked the school 173rd in 2008 out of 316 schools.
 The school was ranked 132nd in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Schooldigger.com ranked the school as 278th out of 376 public high schools statewide in its 2010 rankings (a decrease of 48 positions from the 2009 rank) which were based on the combined percentage of students classified as proficient or above proficient on the language arts literacy and mathematics components of the High School Proficiency Assessment (HSPA).